Rackover/TrackMasters.Wiki/home/create-vehicles.md

 # "What vehicles are made of"
 Each vehicle is made of at least two files :
 * **A definition file**, which is a YML text file giving all the informations about said vehicle.
 This is the file that is edited and saved by the vehicle editor and where most of the works happen.
 * **A car model** of the OBJ format that will be used by the game to display the car.
 No textures are required as all vehicles use the same texture.
+See [Model](#model).
+* Zero, one or two tire models (OBJ format aswell) depending on if you want your vehicle to use the default tires (zero), a custom tire model (one), or a custom tire model for the front tires and another custom model for the rear tires.

 # Example